Summer in Transylvania

-Summer in Transylvania is a live action children's television programme which aired on Nickelodeon.
+Summer in Transylvania is a live action children's television programme that aired on Nickelodeon UK.
 The programme, originally called Freaky Farleys, was renamed Summer in Transylvania and was filmed in Hendon, London.
 It is Nickelodeon UK's first original TV series since Genie in the House.
 It was announced on 23 June 2012 that the programme would not return for a second series.

 Plot

 Teenager Summer Farley (Sophie Stuckey) moves to Transylvania with her father and brother.
 She then starts at her new high school, Stoker High, which is filled with zombies, werewolves, vampires, mummies and many other sorts of monsters.
 She tries to get through school with help from her friends, Heidi the zombie (Amy Wren) and Bobby the werewolf (Kane Ricca).